lahoffm/aclu-bail-reform/test/README.md

 ```

 - Validates all files ending in *.csv* in `data` folder
-- Outputs results to terminal and a logfile in `logs` folder.
+- Outputs results to terminal and a log file in `logs` folder.
 - Even if tests pass, many other things can go wrong, so eyeball check of CSV files is strongly recommended.